LLNL/romweb/src/examples.md

-This example code demonstrates the use of libROM and MFEM to define a reduced order model for a simple isoparametric finite element discretization of the Poisson problem $$-\Delta u = f$$ with homogeneous Dirichlet boundary conditions.
+This example code demonstrates the use of libROM and MFEM to define a reduced order model for a simple isoparametric finite element discretization of the Poisson problem
+$$-\Delta u = f$$ with homogeneous Dirichlet boundary conditions.
+The related tutorial YouTube video can be found [here](https://youtu.be/YlFrBP31riA).
 The example parameterizes the righthand side with frequency variable, $\kappa$:

 $$f =
   \cases{